 Sicily is a large island, located in the Mediterranean Sea, just off of the southern tip of mainland Italy.
 The perimeter of this island is lined with beaches and you are sure to find the perfect one to suit your style.
 The northern beaches of this island are usually the busiest and the most touristy while the beaches in the south are a little more untamed and untouched, perfect for those seeking adventure.
 Or perhaps you would prefer a visit to some of the rockier, seaside, fishing villages located on the eastern coast.

-You definitely won’t have any problem finding an Italy beach to relax at if you are visiting the Tuscany region.
+It's safe to say that travellers won’t have any problem finding an Italy beach to relax at if they are visiting the Tuscany region.
 This area is often most known for its rolling hillsides and scenic views but many come here to enjoy its miles of sandy shores.
 It also has many great locations with fewer crowds and tourists and has calmer waters that are perfect for families with young children looking to take a dip in the turquoise waves.

-When visiting some of Italy’s beautiful beaches it's important to remember that at many of these beaches, going topless is the norm and in some areas even full nudity is permitted.
+When visiting a beach in Italy vacationers keep an open mind as in many of these publicly enjoyed areas, going topless is the norm and in some areas full nudity is even permitted.
 Also some beaches are public while some are private and there may be a fee to use them.
 Public beaches may be busier and may not be kept as tidy, while private beaches may offer a cleaner and less crowded atmosphere.

-Luckily for tourists, getting to most of these beaches is an easy task.
-All of the best beaches in Italy, located near any of the major cities can be reached by public transportation, either by bus or by rail.
+Luckily for tourists, getting to most of these Italian beaches is an easy task.
+All of the best beaches in Italy are located near major cities and can easily be reached by public transportation.
 So no matter how you chose to travel across this amazing country, make sure you pack your bathing suit, a towel and some sunscreen and be ready to work on your tan!